Ways To Boost Super – Science-backed Ways To Boost Super

 Behavioural economists have found that making saving easier and spending more difficult is key.
 Shlomo Benartzi, behavioural economist, wrote that people probably won’t save if they have to actively think about it.
 This supports why automated deposits are among the most effective way to save for retirement.

 A 2005 study showed that workers have more success in saving for retirement if they are enrolled in a company plan instead of being given the option to contribute to their fund.

 On top of the automatic contributions made by employers, employees can arrange for salary sacrificing–directing a portion of the pre-tax income to a super fund–so one doesn’t have to actively think about it.

 Negative consequences can be a great motivator

-This might be challenging, especially if one’s doing this on his own and because there’s not much online tools or apps to make you accountable.
+This might be challenging, especially if one’s doing this on his or her own and because there’s not many online tools or apps to make you accountable.
 However, seeking help from friends or like-minded individuals can make it achievable for anyone.

 It’s all about the mindset.
 Having a shift in perspective may be the jumpstart one needs to save more and boost the retirement fund.

 Working alongside a professional financial planner will help you make the most out of your super contributions.